 Super Soapy Boat

-This week we are sharing with you another super easy experiment, called Super Soapy Boat.
-This is a fun and simple experiment that will further your exploration with surface tension.
-With an index card, you make a boat that will zoom across the water, and all you will have to do is squeeze a drop or two of liquid dish soap!
+This is a fun and simple science activity that will further your exploration of surface tension.
+With an index card, you make a boat that will zoom across the water, and all you will have to do is squeeze a drop or two of liquid dish soap.

 What you will need: